jacoporomoli/CV/index.md

  Postdoctoral Fellow, Macquarie University

 ### Other Positions and Appointments
-2019-2022
- Honorary Associate Professor, University College London, UK
+2019-2022 - Honorary Associate Professor, University College London, UK

 2012-
- Director, National Geographic Science Festival, Auditorium Parco della Musica, Rome, Italy 2019-
+ Director, National Geographic Science Festival, Auditorium Parco della Musica, Rome, Italy

+2019-
- External member, Language and Meaning Centre, University College London, UK 2012-2018
+ External member, Language and Meaning Centre, University College London, UK

+2012-2018
- Associate Investigator, Centre of Excellence in Cognition and its Disorders, Maquarie University 2018-2024
+ Associate Investigator, Centre of Excellence in Cognition and its Disorders, Maquarie University

+2018-2024
- Abilitazione Scientica Nazionale, Associate professor, seore 10/G1, MIUR, Italy
+ Abilitazione Scientifica Nazionale, Associate professor, seziore 10/G1, MIUR, Italy

 2018-
- Project partner, Xprag.de, New pragmatic theory based on experimental evidence, SPP 1727 Education
+ Project partner, Xprag.de, New pragmatic theory based on experimental evidence, SPP 1727

+### Education

 2016
- P.G. certicate in Higher Education Practice, Ulster University 2012
+ P.G. certificate in Higher Education Practice, Ulster University

+2012
- P.D in Linguistics with a minor in Psycholinguistics, Harvard University
+ PHD in Linguistics with a minor in Psycholinguistics, Harvard University

-Dissertation:
+### Dissertation:
- So but strong: neg-raising, so triggers, and exhaustication (Chair: Gennaro Chierchia)
+2006 - Sofy but strong: neg-raising, soft triggers, and exhaustification (Chair: Gennaro Chierchia)

-2006
- B.A. in eories and Technologies of Communication, University of Milan-Bicocca 2004
+2004 - B.A. in Theories and Technologies of Communication, University of Milan-Bicocca

- B.A. in Psychology of Communication, University of Milan-Bicocca
+2004 - B.A. in Psychology of Communication, University of Milan-Bicocca